Avanade/emtech-distributed-data/docs/start-here.md

 - docs - documentation, process flows and state diagrams, and technical architecture
 - sql-ledger-demo - the Azure web app for the Azure SQL database ledger tables demo.
+- sql-ledger-demo/python-tools - tools for updating and generating random data in SQL ledger.
 - sql-ledger-demo/sql - Examples of the SQL we used to set up our SQL ledger demo
 - confidential-ledger-demo/client - the Azure web app for the confidential ledger demo
 - confidential-ledger-demo/server - the backend python server for the webapp